-2. Investments in higher risk collective investment vehicles such as hedge funds, funds of hedge funds, private equity funds, offshore funds and real estate funds (hereinafter referred to as "Funds").
+2. Investments in higher risk collective investment vehicles such as hedge funds, funds of hedge funds, private equity funds, offshore funds and real estate funds

-2.1.
-Description of Funds
+2.1 Description of Funds

 Hedge funds are collective investment vehicles, irrespective of their legal form, country of incorporation and investment strategy, that rely on non-traditional investment techniques such as the use of derivatives, short sales and/or borrowing.
 As a general rule, these funds have a high degree of leverage.